Margarita cupcakes are lightly flavored with lime and tequila both in the cake batter and the frosting. It’s the perfect dessert for Cinco de Mayo!

 • Reduce the mixer speed to low.
 Alternate adding the dry flour mixture and the buttermilk, beginning and ending with the dry ingredients (add flour, buttermilk, flour, buttermilk).
 Mix just incorporated (avoid over mixing).

 • Divide the batter between the muffin cups, filling them about three-quarters full (I like to use an ice cream scoop for this step).
-Bake for approximately 25 minutes, rotating the pan at the halfway point.
+Bake for 22 to 25 minutes, rotating the pan at the halfway point.
 Cupcakes are done when they are slightly golden and a toothpick inserted in the center comes out with little to no crumbs.

 • Allow cupcakes to cool in the pan for 5 minutes, then move to a cooling rack.
 Brush the tops of the cupcakes with tequila.
 Set the cupcakes aside to cool completely before frosting them.